 Can you give us a brief introduction to the systems and services that Laser Design provides?

 Laser Design has helped customers successfully complete their most complex inspection, analysis, and reverse engineering projects for more than 30 years.
-Experienced metrologists and engineers know that today more than ever, accuracy, speed, and automation give manufacturers the competitive advantage.
+Experienced metrologists and engineers know that today more than ever, accuracy, speed, and automation give manufacturers a competitive advantage.

 Based on the automation of the 3D scanning inspection system technology, customers can realize significant inspection time reduction, with greater accuracy and complete 3D part comparison to CAD along with critical feature dimensions that are automatically reported.